Build AI Projects That Don’t Fail: The Architecture That Works | CodeConductor

 This is why every durable AI system converges on the same principle:

 Intelligence changes fast.
+Execution should not.

 The future belongs to systems flexible enough to absorb continuous change without disruption.
 A decoupled architecture gives you exactly that.